dedimax-hub/docker-tor-armhf-hidden-service/README.md

 # Fork

-This fork replaced the alpine base image with container4armhf/armhf-alpine.
+This fork replaced the `alpine` base image with `container4armhf/armhf-alpine`.
 It builds successfully (though slowly) on a Raspberry Pi 3.

 # docker-tor-hidden-service